gallettilance/magnificATS/INTRO/README.md

 Please take the time to get familiar with these functions before moving along.

 We will use these combinators to solve Project Euler's [problem 18](https://projecteuler.net/problem=18).
 A Brute Force algorithm for this will be to explore all possible paths and find the maximum.
 However, as indicated in the problem statement, we can do better.
-After a short review of [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming), we notice we can fold the triangle onto itself.
+After a short review of [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming), we notice we can fold the triangle onto itself in such a way to obtain a list of the max paths to each leaf node of the triangle.
+Then we need only find the maximum of that list.
 To illustrate this, let us take the smaller triangle from the problem's example:

 3
 7 4